 5. Use of paragraph format vs. bullet point format.

 For hiring managers and recruiters alike, resumes that are written in a paragraph format are extremely difficult to read.
 Resumes that list specific accomplishments and other relevant information via bullet points are infinitely easier to digest and understand.
+Using the best sales resume template can help ensure your resume is well-organized and easy to read.

 6. Making the resume too long.